How to Build a Hamburger Menu in React

 Prerequisites

-To follow along with this tutorial, you should have a basic understanding of the following:
+To follow along, you should have a basic understanding of the following:

 • Props and state in React

-This section will help you set things up.
-If you already have a React app, skip the first two steps below.
+Follow the steps in this section to set up the project's environment.
+If you have already created a React app, skip the first three steps below.

 npx create-react-app myapp